tsunrise/ByteScissor/readme.md

 ## Contribute

-Because this is my first C++ project, I believe there should be a ton of things to be fixed.
-Feel free to contact me, create an issue, or make a merge request.
+There should be a ton of things to be fixed.
+Feel free to create an issue or make a merge request.